Kassner Music has made a strong addition to its roster with the song catalogue acquisition of funk, R&B and soul legend Leon Haywood.

-An American singer, songwriter and record producer.
-He rose to fame in the 70s with the seductive lyrics and hypnotic groove of his sensual song “I Wanna Do Something Freaky To You” (1975).
-Originally reaching the top 20 in the US Pop Charts and No.7 in the US R&B Charts, the song has since been sampled in an incredible 50 songs by a range of popular artists including worldwide superstars Dr. Dre, 50 Cent and Mariah Carey.
+An American singer, songwriter and record producer, whose artist career spanned three decades, Haywood rose to fame in the 70s with the seductive lyrics and hypnotic groove of his sensual song “I Wanna Do Something Freaky To You” (1975).
+Originally reaching the top 20 in the US Pop Charts and No.7 in the US R&B Charts, “I Wanna Do Something Freaky To You” has gone on to be one of the most sampled songs in rap and hip-hop history, producing a stream of hits by popular artists including worldwide superstars Dr. Dre, Snoop Dogg, 50 Cent and Mariah Carey.

 Great syncs of the song include the Ben Stiller blockbuster, Starsky and Hutch (2004), and 2010 comedy Date Night, starring Tina Fey and Steve Carell.
-In the latter of the two films, the Haywood classic can famously be heard in the background of a scene that showed Mark Wahlberg answering the door with his top off to Fey’s delight!
+In the latter of the two films, the Haywood classic can be heard in the background of a scene that showed Mark Wahlberg answering the door with his top off to Fey’s delight!

 Natalie Kassner, Head of Marketing at Kassner, said “We are really excited to have acquired this wonderful body of copyrights from such a prolific and accomplished songwriter.
 Haywood’s songs have stood the test of time and are as celebrated today as they were back in the 60s, 70s and 80s.
 We look forward to carrying on the legacy of his music”.